If you are buying a new computer or are curious about the one you have, you may be wondering, how many CPU threads do I have.

 Because they are individual processing units, a given OS can assign tasks to each of these and run them individually off the available cores.

-So, in essence, multithreading allows users to experience multitasking in a computer, and even more than that, it allows applications built to run on multiple cores to perform much better.
+So, in essence, multi-threading allows users to experience better multitasking in a computer, and even more than that, it allows applications built to run on multiple cores to perform much better.

-However, if you don’t know the exact model number, you can get this information from within your system by using any of the necessary programs.
+However, if you don’t know the exact model number, you can get this information from within your system by using the built in system utilities such as the Task Manager or the System Information.

 Whichever method a user prefers will depend on the density of information needed.